pansaty/Building-an-Elastically-Scalable-DW/README.md

   * PowerBI

 ## Downloading the data
 In the first folder [1.
 Downloading Taxi Dataset](https://github.com/pansaty/Building-an-Elastically-Scalable-DW/tree/master/1.%20Downloading%20Taxi%20Dataset) the powershell script "Download Rawdata.ps1" will download the required raw files.
-Ensure you update the <Path>.
+Ensure you update the PathToURLFile and PathToDownloadDataTo.

+## Uploading the data to Azure DataLake Store
+In the second folder [2.
+Uploade to DataLake](https://github.com/pansaty/Building-an-Elastically-Scalable-DW/tree/master/2.%20Upload%20to%20DataLake) the powershell script "Copy Files to ADLS.ps1. will copy the files that you downloaded in the prior step to a